-Information required under this Item with respect to communications between security holders and Directors will be included in the Proxy Statement under the caption "Information Regarding Board of Directors and Committees and Corporate Governance - Director Nomination Process," and "Information Regarding Board of Directors and Committees and Corporate Governance - Communications with the Board of Directors," which information is incorporated by reference herein.
+Information required under this Item with respect to communications between security holders and Directors will be included in the Proxy Statement under the caption "Information Regarding Board of Directors and Corporate Governance - Director Nomination Process," and "Information Regarding Board of Directors and Committees and Corporate Governance - Communications with the Board of Directors," which information is incorporated by reference herein.

 The Board of Directors has adopted a "Code of Ethics for Senior Financial Officers," which is applicable to the Company's senior financial officers, including the Company's principal executive officer, principal financial officer, principal accounting officer and controller.
 The Company also has a separate "Code of Business Conduct and Ethics" that is applicable to all Company employees, including each of the Company's directors and officers.
 Both the Code of Ethics for Senior Financial Officers and the Code of Business Conduct and Ethics are available under the "Corporate Governance" link on the Company's website at www.newellbrands.com.
-The Company posts any amendments to or waivers of its Code of Ethics for Senior Financial Officers) at the same location on the Company's website.
-In addition, copies of the Code of Ethics for Senior Financial Officers and of the Code of Business Conduct and Ethics may be obtained in print without charge upon written request by any stockholder to the office of the Corporate Secretary of the Company at 221 River Street, Hoboken, New Jersey 07030.
+The Company posts any amendments to or waivers of its Code of Ethics for Senior Financial Officers or to the Code of Business Conduct and Ethics (to the extent applicable to the Company's directors or executive officers) at the same location on the Company's website.
+In addition, copies of the Code of Ethics for Senior Financial Officers and of the Company substite for Senior Financial Officers and of the Code of Business Conduct and Ethics for Senior Financial Officers and of the Code of Ethics for Senior Financial Officers and of the Code of Business Conduct and Ethics for Senior Financial Officers and of the Code of Business Conduct and Ethics may be obtained in print without charge upon written request by any stockholder to the office of the Corporate Secretary of the Company at 221 River Street, Hoboken, New Jersey 07030.